lrb924/Collateral_Damage/README.md

 We suspect the main culprit for our anomaly to be changing interest rates, so we investigated them for each war.
 For both the Russian Invasion of Ukraine and the War in Iraq, we see interest rates spike during the early part of each timeline.
 They eventually dropped towards the end of the Iraq War, so we might see something similar near the end of the Russian Invasion of Ukraine.
 For now we can see that interest rates continue to increase as that conflict ensues.

 The interest rates during the Gulf War have a different trajectory.
-At the start of the war, they were higher that they ever got during the Iraq War, and higher than the rates that we currently see during the Russian Invasion of Ukraine.
+At the start of the war, they were higher than they ever got during the Iraq War, and higher than the rates that we currently see during the Russian Invasion of Ukraine.
 This is likely due to the rates recovering from the all-time highs that occured during the early 1980s.
 Because the rates were already so high, we don't see the same spike that occurs during the other wars, and instead we see them stay relatively steady until they begin to fall as the war nears it's end.

 ## Challenges, Limitations and Future Development